No. 7 UCLA rolls over California 81-57 for 5th straight win | News Channel 3-12

 AP Sports Writer

 LOS ANGELES (AP) — Jaime Jaquez Jr. scored 15 points to help No. 7 UCLA rout California 81-57.
 The Bruins won their fifth straight and took sole possession of first place in the Pac-12.
 All but one of UCLA’s 10 players scored on a night when they were missing leading scorer Johnny Juzang, who was sidelined by COVID-19 protocols.
 Cody Riley added a season-high 14 points.
 The Bruins improved to 15-2 overall and 7-1 in the Pac-12.
-Freshman Sam Alajiki scored 11 points in his second start to lead the Golden Bears.
+Sam Alajiki scored 11 points off the bench to lead the Golden Bears.
 They fell to 9-11 overall and 2-7 in the league.